Estepona - Main Sites

 Aqueduct de Saladavieja

-East of Estepona town just past Carrefour supermarket you will find a small aqueduct that bears the name of the forgotten Roman town.
+East of Estepona town, on the sea side of the main road heading out of town just past Carrefour supermarket and a new urbanisation you will find a small aqueduct that bears the name of the forgotten Roman town.
 It is located opposite the Palacio de Congreso y Exposiciones.
-Looking incongruous surround by hypermarkets, exhibition halls and yet another of the ubiquitous urbanisations, is a shoreside patch of ground still given over to private smallholdings.
-Walk past and around the compact white building at its edge and you will see the stretch of aqueduct standing out of sight of the road among the unkempt vegetation.
+Looking incongruous surround apartments, exhibition halls and urbanisations, is a shoreside patch of ground still given over to private smallholdings.
+You will see the stretch of aqueduct standing out of sight of the road among the vegetation.
+The Costa Path goes right by the Saladavieja aqueduct, making it far more accessible.
 Well over a thousand years old it was used to carry water from a well to irrigate the small fertile valley.
 Though the arches are Moorish, the pillars are most certainly built on Roman and Visigothic foundations.

 Just a two-minute drive further along the coast, the urbanisation of Hacienda Beach hides another well-aqueduct-water tank complex.
 Simply drive in and the tank is instantly visible to your left.
 It is very large, with a paved floor.
 The aqueduct itself is not particularly long, perhaps thirty or forty yards, and unfortunately, the area corresponding to the well from which it drew its water is fenced off.